andrewdalpino/esm2-function-classifier/README.md

 # ESM2 Protein Function Caller

 An Evolutionary-scale Model (ESM) for protein function calling from amino acid sequences.
-Based on the ESM2 architecture and fine-tuned on the [CAFA 5](https://huggingface.co/datasets/andrewdalpino/CAFA5) dataset, this model predicts the gene ontology (GO) subgraph for a particular protein sequence - giving you insight into the molecular function, biological process, and location of the activity inside the cell.
+Based on the ESM2 Transformer architecture and fine-tuned on the [CAFA 5](https://huggingface.co/datasets/andrewdalpino/CAFA5) dataset, this model predicts the gene ontology (GO) subgraph for a particular protein sequence - giving you insight into the molecular function, biological process, and location of the activity inside the cell.

 ## Pretrained Models